-- Diuretics: start with furosemide 20 mg po/IV OD and increase as needed according to response.
-May need to start with a higher dose in presence of renal failure. - Metolazone may be a useful adjunct to furosemide if difficult to diurese.

-Can also add spironolactone start at 25-50mg po OD or BID and increase according to response.
-Need to watch for potassium retention and should avoid in renal failure.
+- Diuretics: start with furosemide 20 mg p0/IV OD and increase as needed according to response.
+May need to start with a higher dose in presence of renal failure. - Metolazone may be a useful adjunct to furosemide if difficult to diurese - Can also add spironolactone start at 25-50mg po OD or BID and increase according to response.
+Need to watch for potassium retention and should avoid in renal failure and loved ones since the odors that accompany ulceration and infection can cause loved ones or dying people to avoid interactions with each other